cdapio/cdap/cdap-docs/developer-guide/source/operations/logging.rst

 The log messages emitted by your Application code can be viewed in two different ways.

 - Using the :ref:`restful-api`.
-  The :ref:`Logging HTTP interface <loggingHTTP>` details all the available contexts that can be called to retrieve different messages.
+  The :ref:`Logging HTTP interface <http-restful-api-logging>` details all the available contexts that can be called to retrieve different messages.
 - All log messages of an Application can be viewed in the CDAP Console by clicking the *Logs* button in the Flow or Procedure screens.